Converse (brand): Skateboarding

-In the 1980s, Converse sponsored several influential skaters including Jason Jessee, Rodney Mullen, and Mark Rogowski.
-Under the "Cons" name, Converse launched its skateboarding program in 2009 with a team of "ambassadors": Kenny Anderson, Anthony Pappalardo, Nick Trapasso, Sammy Baca, Ethan Fowler, Raymond Molinar, and Rune Glifberg.
-In 2012, the company added Jason Jessee and Mike Anderson to its ambassadors team.
+In the 1980s, Converse sponsored several influential skaters, including Jason Jessee, Rodney Mullen, and Mark Rogowski.
+Under the "Cons" brand, Converse launched its skateboarding program in 2009 with a team that included Kenny Anderson, Anthony Pappalardo, Nick Trapasso, Sammy Baca, Ethan Fowler, Raymond Molinar, and Rune Glifberg.
+The company added Jason Jessee and Mike Anderson to the team in 2012.

-In August 2012, Converse sponsored a skate event at Huntington Beach, California, U.S. Trapasso, Tom Remillard, Aaron Homoki, Greyson Fletcher, Ben Raemers, Ben Hatchell, Robbie Russo, and Ben Raybourn participated in the competition that was held.
-Raybourn eventually won the US$20,000 grand prize, and Homoki won the US$3,000 Best Trick contest.
+In August 2012, Converse sponsored a skate event at Huntington Beach, California, with Trapasso, Tom Remillard, Aaron Homoki, Greyson Fletcher, Ben Raemers, Ben Hatchell, Ben Raybourn and Robbie Russo.
+Raybourn won the $20,000 grand prize, and Homoki won the $3,000 Best Trick contest.

-As of July 2014, the Cons skateboard team consisted of original members Anderson, Trapasso, Baca, and Glifberg, while Jessee, Anderson, Julian Davidson, Remillard, Zered Basset, Ben Raemers, Jake Johnson, Eli Reed, Louie Lopez, Sage Elsesser, and Sean Pablo were subsequently added.
-Bassett filmed a new advertisement that was broadcast online in July 2014, in which he skateboarded through New York City in a newly launched skate shoe version of the Converse Weapon model.
+As of July 2014, the team consisted of original members Anderson, Trapasso, Baca, and Glifberg, and had added Jessee, Anderson, Julian Davidson, Remillard, Zered Bassett, Ben Raemers, Jake Johnson, Eli Reed, Louie Lopez, Sage Elsesser, and Sean Pablo.
+Bassett filmed an advertisement that was broadcast online in July 2014, in which he skateboarded through New York City in a newly launched skate shoe version of the Converse Weapon model.

-In February 2024, Converse and Phaidon launched a book titled Skateboard, about the history of skateboarding from the 1950s to today.
-The book was put together by Jonathan Olivares, a designer and skater.
+In February 2024, Converse and Phaidon published Skateboard, a book about the history of skateboarding since the 1950s, compiled by designer and skater Jonathan Olivares.